-Transfer Ambassador Program Scholarship
+Transfer Ambassador Scholarship

-During four semesters (two years), \$1,650 per semester is awarded toward tuition.
+During four semesters (two years), this scholarship awards full tuition and student body fees.
 This scholarship is awarded to a select group of students who demonstrate leadership and recruiting skills through experience, activities, and involvement in both school and community.
 In addition to a separate application, applicants must submit an essay and two letters of recommendation.
 To be considered, applicants must have an associate degree and a minimum 3.2 cumulative GPA.
 The application deadline is February 1.